ayyu/amq-encode/help.md

 amq_mux.sh -i "source" -a "clean.wav"
 ```

-where the flags `-i` points to your video folder and `-a` points to your clean audio file.
+where the options `-i` points to your video folder and `-a` points to your clean audio file.
 This generates outputs in a `clean` folder.

 Then apply the same audio adjustment as in step 2, but pointing to your `clean` folder instead of `source`: